rgehrsitz/rex/docs/decisions/REX-M8-RULESET-RELOAD.md

 # REX-M8.1 ruleset reload contract

-Status: implemented locally; review pending (2026-09-09)
+Status: merged in PR #40 (`a001349`, 2026-09-09)

 ## Decision

 `rexd` may poll its configured bytecode path and activate a changed artifact without restarting.
-Reload is opt-in, accepts v4 artifacts only, and treats the SHA-256 digest of the exact artifact bytes as the program identity.
+Reload is opt-in, accepts supported batch artifacts, and treats the SHA-256 digest of the exact artifact bytes as the program identity.

 The daemon reads, bounds, validates, loads, and applies all runtime limits and